A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Transformation

-When $T$ is stochastic, the expected consumption in \textsc{fr} for $\textsc{dap}$ is $\EE[\min\{Tp,c_i\}]$.
-Taking expectation over $T$ on both sides of the inequality in the above lemma, we have $\EE[\ZDA_i(p, T, c_i)]\ge (1-\frac{1}{e})\EE[\min\{p T,c_i\}]$.
-For \textsc{da}, the consumption in \textsc{fr} is $\min\{\mu_T p, c_i\}$ because we consider a fluid relaxation of the uncertainty in T as well as customer choice.
-It is straightforward to show $\EE_T[\ZDA_i(p, T, c_i)] \ge \frac{1}{2} \min\{\mu_T p, c_i\}$, using results in \cite{aouad2018greedy} when $T$ follows an IFR distribution.
-We show this $\frac{1}{2}$ bound is tight when $T$ follows a geometric distribution, as seen in Appendix \ref{app:geo-12}.
-For non-IFR distributions, we show the gap can be arbitrarily large and provide an example in Appendix \ref{app:exm-nonIFR}.
+For stochastic $T$, the expected consumption in the fluid relaxation differs between \textsc{dap} and \textsc{da}.
+In \textsc{dap}, we maintain the stochasticity in $T$ and the expected fluid consumption is $\EE_T[\min\{Tp,c_i\}]$, while in \textsc{da}, the fluid consumption is $\min\{\mu_T p, c_i\}$ because we consider a fluid relaxation with respect to the uncertainty in both $T$ and customer choices.
+When $T$ follows an IFR distribution, it is straightforward to show $\EE_T[\ZDA_i(p, T, c_i)] \geq \frac{1}{2} \min\{\mu_T p, c_i\}$, using results from \cite{aouad2018greedy}.
+We show this $\frac{1}{2}$ bound is tight when $T$ follows a geometric distribution (proof in Appendix \ref{app:geo-12}).
+For non-IFR distributions, however, the gap can be arbitrarily large (example in Appendix \ref{app:exm-nonIFR}).